Position

 Q: How do I prune my Junifer Redcurrant bush?

 A: Pruning is essential for maintaining a healthy and productive Junifer Redcurrant bush.
 In winter, remove any weak, damaged, or old stems, cutting them down to the base after their third year.
 This encourages the growth of new, fruit-bearing shoots.
-Keeping the bush open and well-ventilated reduces the risk of disease and improves fruit quality.
+Keeping the bush open and well-ventilated reduces disease risk and improves fruit quality.

 Q: Can I grow Junifer Redcurrants in pots?